 -5 <> -2

 Rapid decline in SciSkill

 When you click on SEE DETAILS, you can view the player’s SciSkill development over his entire career, indicated by the orange line.
-Furthermore, you are able to view historical Potential estimations for this player here (indicated by the blue dotted line after checking the corresponding box on top of the chart).
+Furthermore, you are able to view historical Potential estimations for this player here (indicated by the grey dotted line after ticking the corresponding box on top of the chart).
 With this functionality you can spot former talents whose SciSkill never reached the level of the Potential we predicted in their early years.
-This could happen for players who made some poor decisions early on in their career, by moving to teams where they did not play or to leagues where weekly resistance was not high enough.
+This could happen for players who made some poor decisions early on in their career, by moving to teams where they did not play, suffering a long-term injury or moving to leagues where league strength was not high enough.

 On the same detailed page, you can search for players or teams to benchmark the player’s SciSkill development against.
 By doing so, you can easily check how the player’s development relates to that of a known player, or to the skill level of a known team.